shramee/cairo-grammar-codemirror/README.md

 ### WIP

+> Initial strategy is to use keywords from [keywords.adoc in starkware-libs/cairo](https://github.com/starkware-libs/cairo/blob/main/docs/reference/src/keywords.adoc).
+Pointers, suggestions and ideas verry welcome!

 This is an example repository containing a minimal [CodeMirror](https://codemirror.net/6/) language support package.
 The idea is to clone it, rename it, and edit it to create support for a new language.

 Things you'll need to do (see the [language support example](https://codemirror.net/6/examples/lang-package/) for a more detailed tutorial):